These Are The Others Who Died In The Crash With Kobe & Gianna Bryant

-The world continued to collectively mourn on Monday just one day after basketball legend Kobe Bryant, his young daughter, and a reported seven other victims were killed in a helicopter crash in Calabasas, California.
+The world continues to collectively mourn after basketball legend Kobe Bryant, his young daughter, and seven other victims were killed in a helicopter crash in Calabasas, California.

 Bryant, who frequently traveled by helicopter and is known to have kept a chartered craft at Orange County’s John Wayne Airport, was 41 years old, and his daughter, Gianna, was 13.
 He leaves behind a wife, Vanessa, and three other daughters: Natalia, 17, Bianka, 3, and Capri, seven months.